aip-dev/google.aip.dev/aip/cloud/new.md

 #### Dedicated Policies

+If a resource can only have one of your policy type bound to it, and there does not need to be a separation of authorization privilege between the resource and the policy, then you **may** use a dedicated policy.

 Dedicated polices are the simpler of the two to implement, with a smaller API scope.
-A common issue is that since they are bound to a single resource, the permissions to modify the policy get conflated with permissions to modify the resource.
+The authorization policy applied to the resource applies to the policy as well.
+This can be problematic if users have permissions to modify permissions on the resource, yet aren't intended to be able to modify the policy.

 - **SetPolicy** - Sets a dedicated policy for a resource
 - **GetPolicy** - Retrieves the dedicated policy for a resource